buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 ***Frightful Presence.*** Each creature of the dragon' \*\*s choice within 36 meters of it and aware of its presence must succeed on a DC 28 Will Saving Throw or become frightened for 1 minute.
 A creature can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature' \*\*s Saving Throw is successful or the effect ends for it, the creature is immune to the dragon' \*\*s Frightful Presence for the next 24 hours.

-***Poison Breath (Recharge 5-6).*** The dragon exhales poisonous gas in a 18-meter cone.
+***Poison Breath (Recharge 5-6).*** The dragon exhales poisonous gas in an 18-meter cone.
 Each creature in that area must make a DC 28 Fortitude Saving Throw, taking 56 (16d6) poison damage on a failed save, or half as much damage on a successful one.

 **Additional Actions**